 Biologists have been transitioning the Alsea’s hatchery run based on using wild steelhead from the system as their brood stock, and that practice has changed the timing of the best fishing.

-A second hatchery run was created using wild steelhead from the system.
-Like their native parents, the returning steelhead from this strain tend to return over a longer period and are available in good numbers in late winter, so fishing can be very good in February and continue into March.
+Like their native parents, the returning steelhead from this strain tend to return over a longer period and are available in good numbers through most winter months.

 Recreational anglers must release all wild steelhead unharmed.
 Wild fish don’t have a clipped and healed adipose fin in front of the fish’s tail like the hatchery-marked fish.

-Bank anglers get to excellent fishing (but often crowded conditions) below the angling deadline at the hatchery on the North Fork as well as at plenty of public parks and pull-offs below the hatchery and downstream on the mainstem Alsea, both of which are closely followed by Highway 34 (Alsea Highway).
+Bank anglers get to excellent fishing (but often crowded conditions) below the angling deadline at the hatchery on the North Fork.

 There also are good drifts from Five Rivers to Blackberry Campground and Blackberry to Mike Bauer Wayside, or drift boaters can do the full distance from Five Rivers to Mike Bauer.